sguzman/lstr/README.md

 ## Features

 -   Recursive directory listing with a visual tree structure.
+-   Parallel directory traversal enabled by default for high performance.
 -   Configurable colorized output for easy identification (`--color`).
 -   Control listing depth (`-L`).
 -   Option to list directories only (`-d`).
 -   Support for showing hidden files (`-a`).
+-   Option to run in single-threaded (serial) mode (`--serial`).

 ### Color Output